takari/polyglot-maven/README.md

     tar -xzvf tesla-polyglot-cli/target/tesla-polyglot-*-bin.tar.gz
     ./tesla-polyglot-*/bin/mvn

-Now you can usage guide above.
+Now you can look at the usage guide above.